Musa-codelib/Smoke-detection-iot-model-ML/README.md

 ## Introduction

 In this project, we embark on a comprehensive study of the application of machine learning methods to enhance smoke detection in IoT settings.
-The study focuses on analyzing a dedicated dataset, "Smoke detection iot.csv," designed for investigating smoke and fire incident detection in IoT environments.
+The study focuses on analyzing a dedicated dataset, "smoke_detection_iot.csv," designed for investigating smoke and fire incident detection in IoT environments.

 ## Dataset